SanketPotdar121695/JS-201-Project/README.md

-# JS-201-Project
+#MailChimp Clone
 This project is a replica of Mailchimp.com website.
-It features some of the webpages from the original website.
+Mailchimp is an all-in-one Marketing Platform for small business.

+Features:-
+-Login and Signup functionality.
+-Reusable Navbar and Footer.
+-Users can buy products.